 *

-My screen-name, Januarian evolved from y c.b. handle, Starwatcher, itself the gift I was helped to receive by my First Beloved, Blueshift, just after dusk on Saturday, July 10th, 1976.
-The screen name represents a variation upon my Chrismation name. which was taken to honor the source of the name of the month in which I became a Christian.
+The way I use my screen-name, Januarian (derived from my Orthodox Chrismation name) evolved from my c.b. handle, Starwatcher, itself the gift I was helped to receive by my First Beloved, BlueLevel, just after dusk on Saturday, July 10th, 1976.
+The screen name has been, I believe, confirmed by 2 Samuel 12:25 and Isaiah 43:1.
 MY ORTHODOX FAITH IS THE MOST IMPORTANT PART AND ASPECT OF MY LIFE.
+The pilgrimage of the Magi in Matthew 2 is central to my spiritual identity: my chrismation name tells the "when" of their pilgrimage according to the Liturgical calendar in the West; and I, too, was called to Salvation in January.
 I hope to live long enough---if the Lord will so favor me---to see the entire year of 2027: its days and dates, beginning with March 1st, will correspond exactly to those of 1976---the most transformative year of my life.
 I pray that I may enjoy the personal significance of 2027 in full, to its very last night, as Januarian.
-I have used several other names on this site: 'Anthropos' for certain Biblical poems; Kyakuchuu for poems in Asian forms, and Starward-Led/Starward/StarSpared/J-Called.
-These names, having been useful at one time, are subordinate to Januarian; following the example of the American Poet Nugator (1795 to 18151), who published his collected poems under his Latin appellation, but within its pages retained the use of subordinate pen names on some poems.
+I have used several other names on this site: 'Anthropos' for certain Biblical poems; Kyakuchuu for poems in Asian forms, and Starward/StarSpared/J-Called/Starward-Led.
+These names, having been useful at one time, are subordinate to Starward-Led; following the example of the American Poet Nugator (1795 to 18151), who published his collected poems under his Latin appellation, but within its pages retained the use of subordinate pen names on some poems.

 *